Pranathi-Allu/AI-Powered-Flood-Risk-Assistant/README.md

 - 🌊 River network data (HydroRIVERS)
 - 👥 Population distribution data
-- 🌐 Kerala past flood dataset (Flood / No Flood samples)
+- 🌐 Kerala past flood dataset (Flood / No Flood samples) (I got this kerala past flood dataset from NASA Earth data.
+I already included the code for getting the dataset "Kerala_precipitation_data.py" (refer that file)).

 📥 All datasets are available on **Kaggle** (beacuse all the datasets which I used are too large):
 👉 [Download Datasets Here](https://www.kaggle.com/datasets/allupranathi/ai-powered-flood-risk-assistant)